 You’ll receive 16 hours of intensive language instruction each week at the Intercultural Institute of Japan, located near the famous electronics district of Akihabara.
 Whether you’re an accomplished Japanese speaker or a beginner, small classes and individualized instruction will improve your skills.

-You’ll join other CIEE Gap Year Abroad participants for a course in leadership and Japanese culture at the CIEE Study Center on the campus of Sophia University in Yotsuya.
-These classes prepare students to navigate different cultures.
+You’ll join other CIEE Gap Year Abroad participants for a course in leadership and Japanese culture through the CIEE Study Center in Tokyo These classes prepare students to navigate different cultures.
 You’ll also discover fascinating parts of Tokyo through excursions to the Imperial Palace, Sensoji Temple in Asakusa, the ultramodern, man-made island Odaiba in Tokyo Bay, and more.

 During a CIEE Gap Year Abroad, you’ll not only explore Japanese culture, you’ll also have a chance to make a difference in your new community.
 Volunteering is a great way to build relationships with Japanese people and develop professional skills and experience while you help the local people.